vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 6 commits since the previous release, including 1 fixes.
+More than 11 commits since the previous release, including 2 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu Jan 22 03:14:18 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri Jan 23 03:06:28 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER